gdepeute/dae.notes/estaff.notes.md

   - Factoring company and delays
   - Bob still on 4/30 as drop dead date for $
   - Scale Ventures - Bob contact starting discussions with
+  - Where did we end up on the quarter?
+    - ONE new logo, Databricks came in on Friday

 # EStaff 3/27/23